My husband lost his job four months after our wedding.

 But I am proposing that you minister love and make your lives easier by not taking everything personally.

 Try not to be irritated by every little thing he does or does not do.
 When he doesn’t have a smile of his own, give him yours.
-Better still, top it off with a kiss.
+Even better, top it off with a kiss.

 Just be easy.
 You’ll bring out the best in him when you extend grace, not when you dwell on what he’s not.